 Explains difficulties you may face as a parent with a mental health problem, support available and suggestions on how to help yourself and your children.

-Many people worry that their child will be taken into care.
+Some parents with mental health problems worry that their child will be taken into care.
 This can be upsetting, and can increase stress and worry for you and your family.